Traveling to Europe and want to know what Visa’s you’ll need?

 3. Applying Direct Per Country for a Visa

 Some European countries are not currently operating under the Schengen agreement.
 These European countries are mostly in the Balkans and include Albania, Belarus, Bosnia Herzegovina, Bulgaria, Croatia, Cyprus, Ireland, Kosovo, Macedonia, Moldova, Montenegro, Romania, Serbia, Turkey, Ukraine and the United Kingdom.
-Europe is made of so many vastly different nations.
-The individual nation requirements change regularly and not in a unilateral way.
-Therefore, it is best to contact these countries directly to see what type of Visa, if any, is needed to gain entry.
+There are so many vastly different nations in Europe.
+The individual nation requirements change regularly and are unique to each country.
+Therefore, it is best that you contact these countries directly to see what type of Visa requirements they have to gain entry.

 Below is a list of European nations websites to find out directly whether or not you need a Visa and how to apply:

 Albania – https://al.usembassy.gov/u-s-citizen-services/additional-resources/emergency-preparedness/

 Denmark – https://www.visaselfservice.um.dk/Trunk/VisaPortal/templates/page.aspx?id=86&epslanguage=EN